-Within my working as well as my personal life I feel the drive, take initiative and take the responsibility to accomplish my tasks and goals.
+Within my working as well as my personal life I take initiative and responsibility to accomplish my tasks and goals.
 This is also important for me in a job, because it motivates me and helps me to try to improve myself.
-I like to be involved and see the project grow from concept phase to the delivered product which is handed over to the client.
+I like to be involved early in a project and see it grow from concept phase to the delivered product which is handed over to the client.
 Not only during my study, but also for Huisman Equipment I spent time abroad and worked with locals, which I enjoyed.
-I was a thesis supervisor for three graduate students and a supervisor for an employee his study, which I enjoyed and helped me to improve my soft skills.
+I was a thesis supervisor for three graduate students and a supervisor for an employee during his study, which I enjoyed and helped me to improve my soft skills.
 With my (sometimes dry) humor I try to put problems and events in perspective, which makes it easier for me to take the appropriate action.

 Allseas, Jan.
 2017 – present